Interceptors

 Either the :enter or :leave function may be omitted without harm.

 Logically speaking, interceptors form a queue.
-During the :enter phase, the next interceptor is popped off the queue, pushed onto the leave stack, and it’s :enter function, if any, is executed.
+During the :enter phase, the next interceptor is popped off the queue, pushed onto the leave stack, and its :enter function, if any, is executed.

 Once the handler (or other interceptor) adds a :response to the context, the chain logic switches to :leave mode: it pops interceptors off the leave stack and invokes the :leave function, if any.